Instructions from DOS re DV-2010 Program

 List of Countries by Region Whose Natives Are Eligible for DV-2010

-In North America, natives of Canada and Mexico are not eligible for this
+In North America, natives of Canada and Mexico are not eligible for this year's diversity program.

 Australia (including components and dependent areas overseas)

 New Zealand (including components and dependent areas overseas)

 Countries in this region whose natives are not eligible for this year's diversity program: Brazil, Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Jamaica, Mexico, and Peru.